Gunman kills 2 during Oslo Pride festival; terror suspected | Law-Order

 Gunman kills 2 during Oslo Pride festival; terror suspected

+A gunman opened fire in Oslos nightlife district early on Saturday, killing two people and leaving more than 20 wounded in what the Norwegian security service called an Islamist terror act during the capitals annual LGBTQ Pride festival.Investigators said the suspect, identified as a 42-year-old Norwegian citizen originally from Iran, was arrested after opening fire at three locations in downtown Oslo.Police said two men, one in his 50s and and the other his 60s, died in the shootings.Ten people were treated for serious injuries, but none of them was believed to be in life-threatening condition.

-A gunman opened fire in Oslo's night-life district early Saturday, killing two people and leaving more than 20 wounded in what Norwegian security service called an ''Islamist terror act'' during the capital's annual Pride festival.
+A gunman opened fire in Oslo's nightlife district early on Saturday, killing two people and leaving more than 20 wounded in what the Norwegian security service called an ''Islamist terror act'' during the capital's annual LGBTQ Pride festival.

 Investigators said the suspect, identified as a 42-year-old Norwegian citizen originally from Iran, was arrested after opening fire at three locations in downtown Oslo.

+Police said two men, one in his 50s and and the other his 60s, died in the shootings.

+Ten people were treated for serious injuries, but none of them was believed to be in life-threatening condition.
+Eleven others had minor injuries.

-The PST security service raised its terror alert level from ''moderate'' to “extraordinary” — the highest level — after the attack, which sent panicked revellers fleeing into the streets or trying to hide from the gunman.
+The Norwegian Police Security Service raised its terror alert level from ''moderate'' to “extraordinary” — the highest level — after the attack, which sent panicked revelers fleeing into the streets or trying to hide from the gunman.

-PST acting chief Roger Berg called the attack an “extreme Islamist terror act” and said the suspect had a “long history of violence and threats” as well as mental health issues.
+The service's acting chief, Roger Berg, called the attack an “extreme Islamist terror act” and said the suspect had a “long history of violence and threats”, as well as mental health issues.

-He said PST first became aware of the suspect in 2015 and later became concerned that he had become radicalised and was part of an unspecified Islamist network.
+He said the agency, known by its Norwegian acronym PST, first became aware of the suspect in 2015 and later grew concerned he had become radicalised and was part of an unspecified Islamist network.

+Norwegian media named the suspect as Zaniar Matapour, an Oslo resident who arrived in Norway with his family from a Kurdish part of Iran in the 1990s.

+The suspect's defense lawyer, John Christian Elden, said his client hadn't talked to investigators, and he cautioned against speculation on the motive.

 Upon the advice of police, organisers cancelled a Pride parade that was set for Saturday as the highlight of a weeklong festival.
 Scores of people marched through the capital anyway, waving rainbow flags.